Public History at the University of Massachusetts Amherst

 - To advance, through research, hands-on fieldwork, and scholarship both the theory and method that informs and shapes public history practice, as well as a range of state and federal agencies.

-Past, present, and future Public History Program Assistants at the National Council on Public History 2016 Annual Meeting in Baltimore, MD.
+Past and present Public History Program Assistants at the National Council on Public History 2016 Annual Meeting in Baltimore, MD.